IIIF/api/source/api/annex/notes/editors.md

 ### 2.5 Frequency of Releases

 No specification is perfect.
 New use cases surface, and refinements and clarifications need to be made.
 As such, specifications are generally considered to be under continuous revision.
-The editors will decide when new releases are proposed for review based on input from the community and balanced against the need for a degree of stability and relative to other IIIF priorities.
+The editors will decide when new releases are proposed for review based on input from the community, balanced against the need for a degree of stability and consideration of other IIIF priorities.

 New IIIF specifications, and the Image and Presentation API specifications following their version 2.0.0 releases, follow semantic versioning as defined in the [IIIF Versioning Note][iiif-semver].
-It is intended that minor, backwards compatible, releases will not be published more than once per year, and major releases will not be published more than once in two years.
+It is intended that minor, backwards compatible, releases will not be published more than once per year, and that major releases will not be published more than once in two years.

 Specification versions prior to 1.0 should be considered experimental, are not subject to community review, and may be updated with breaking changes at the editors' discretion.